Mosamorphing/WTF-React/11_Data Fetching/readme.md

   .catch((error) => console.error("Error:", error));
 ```

-What we did using the above code is that, we are calling the json placeholder's posts endpoint (which could be any endpoint really) and we then expect to get a response from the endpoint which we then converted into JSON in the second line.
-We then went on to log our data into the console to see what it looks like so we can then proceed to render it on the UI.
+In the above code, we called the json placeholder's posts endpoint (which could be any endpoint really) and then expected to get a response from the endpoint, which was then converted into JSON in the second line.
+Afterwards, we logged our data into the console to see what it looked like before proceeding to render it on the UI.

-Here's a full example of the fetch api, combined with useEffect to fetch data from an endpoint when the page mounts and then render the data on the frontend.
+Here's a full example of the fetch api, combined with useEffect, to fetch data from an endpoint when the page mounts and then render the data on the frontend.

 ```javascript
 import { useState, useEffect } from "react";